ajroach42/ajroach42.github.io/_posts/2021-02-18-high-lotek-gemini-and-the-small-internet.md

 * Links within HTML and Markdown files to work the same as in menus.
 * Security/Encryption

-(That client exists today.
+(Something very close to that client exists today.
 Several do, but the one that comes closest to what I described there is called Kristall.
 It's a gemini client that also supports gopher, finger, http (with only the most basic HTML), and markdown rendering and it's pretty great.)

 [The Kristall browser on github](https://github.com/MasterQ32/kristall)